iivanic/DataChief/Absence Request Video script.md

 Hello, this is Igor,
 Let's learn how to use DataChief.

-Today, We will learn how to craate electronic Form, publish, collect and analyze data.
+We will learn how to craate electronic Form, publish, collect and analyze data.

-PART 1 Setting up Datachief
+PART 1 - Setting up Datachief and creating Form

 First, of course, we need DataChief installed.